ATRedline/ESP32_Fan_Control/README.md

 - Some small bugfixes in main programm.
 - RCB scheme is changed (still wasnt checked on practice!) to provide safeness of motherboard PWM-lines
 ---

+Next steps:
+---
+-Main program migration to .net/wpf with some changes in hardware script -Adding ability of using thermocouple data (thermocouple controller already added to RCB scheme v1.2) -Adding ability of display connection